 The School of Modern Languages in partnership with the School of Psychology and School of Interactive Computing offers an undergraduate minor in Linguistics.
-This interdisciplinary minor connects studies of the physical structures and mental processes involved in human language; the psychological and social/societal factors that enable humans to acquire, use, comprehend and produce language; and the application of computer science to the analysis and synthesis of language and speech.
-The minor is designed for undergraduates who have an interest in applied linguistics, culture, and psychology; and for students who will enter a wide range of careers, such as language education, educational design, programming, human/computer interaction.
-The School of Modern Languages also offers a Certificate in Linguistics.
+This interdisciplinary minor connects studies of the physical structures and mental processes involved in human language; the psychological and social factors that enable humans to acquire, use, comprehend and produce language; and the application of computer science to language and technology.
+The minor is designed for undergraduates who have an interest in theoretical or applied linguistics, culture, psychology, or language technology; and for students who will enter a wide range of careers, such as language education, educational design, language technology, and human/computer interaction.

 All courses must be taken on a letter-grade basis and a grade of C or better must be received in each course.
 Nine of the fifteen hours must be at the 3000 level or above.
 Other new courses offered in Modern Languages at the 3000- and 4000-level may count toward the minor with approval of the Linguistics Advisor.
 However, no more than three hours of special topic courses from any discipline or department (CHIN, FREN, GRMN, JAPN, LING, SPAN, PSYC, or CS) can be counted for the minor, and these courses must be approved by the advisor.
 No more than three hours of coursework can be completed at another university, and this must be approved by the advisor.

 For questions, please contact the Linguistics advisor.